-A complex coexistence of natural environment, urban patterns and climate changes takes place in estuarine delta systems (Morris, Meyer, and Waggoner 2008).
+A complex coexistence of natural environment, urban patterns and climate changes takes place in estuarine delta systems (Meyer et al., 2009).
 The resulted landscape differs from one region to another depending on ecological, political, economical and technological frameworks.

-The Cuenca del Plata (La Plata Basin) is the second major hydrographical basin of South America.
-It covers 3.1 million km2 distributed in five countries (Argentina, Brazil, Bolivia, Uruguay and Paraguay) and drains to the Atlantic Ocean through the Parana Delta and Rio de la Plata estuarine system.
-(Figure 1).
-This complex system constitutes a geologic-hydrologic sedimentary dynamic entity
+The Cuenca del Plata is the second major hydrographical basin of South America.
+It covers 3.1 million km2 distributed in five countries (Argentina, Brazil, Bolivia, Uruguay and Paraguay) and drains to the Atlantic Ocean through the Parana Delta and Rio de la Plata estuarine system. (see Figure 1).
+This complex system constitutes a dynamic sedimentary geologic-hydrologic unit located between the coasts of Argentina and Uruguay, and has a vital relevance not only for the region -a high populated area with more than 22 million inhabitants- but also for the hydrology of South American continent.

-(Rinaldi, Abril, and Clariá 2006) located between the coasts of Argentina and Uruguay, and has a vital relevance not only for the region -a high populated area with more than 22 million inhabitants- but also for the hydrology of South American continent.
-According to the Intergovernmental Panel on Climate Change (Bates et al. 2008), the Rio de la Plata, the Amazon and the Orinoco carry into the Atlantic Ocean more than 30% of the renewable freshwater of the world.
+According to the Intergovernmental Panel on Climate Change (Magrin et al., 2007), the Rio de la Plata, the Amazon and the Orinoco carry into the Atlantic Ocean more than 30% of the renewable freshwater of the world.